-Born in the new mining town of Welkom, South Africa, Geoffrey Wells spent a childhood moving from one mine to another with his mother and consulting mining engineer father who had a passion for literature and read from the classics to Geoffrey and his three sisters.
-His mother, the only daughter with seven brothers recounted stories.
-As a result of Geoffrey’s diverse teenage interests in playing piano and drums, cross-country running, and later on, observing elephants in Botswana and climbing the Drakensberg Mountains he began to write small pieces of fiction, never believing he would finish and publish a novel.
+Born in Welkom, South Africa, Geoffrey Wells spent a childhood moving from one mining town to another with his mother and mining consultant father who read the classics to Geoffrey and his three sisters.
+Geoffrey’s diverse interests in playing piano and drums, cross-country running, observing elephants, and climbing the Drakensberg Mountains led to attempts at writing short stories.

-It was his 1973 visit to Mozambique—one year before the Carnation Revolution in Portugal—that led to his first thriller, A FADO FOR THE RIVER, published in 2011.
+A 1973 visit to Mozambique became his first thriller, A FADO FOR THE RIVER, published in 2011.

-His career as Art Director in advertising lured him to commercials, and after immigrating to the U.S. in 1980, he studied producing at the American Film Institute.
-He paid the rent working the graveyard room service shift at a Beverly Hills hotel, where he served famous and infamous actors and rock stars, including Richard Burton, The Rolling Stones, Ric Ocasek of The Cars, among others.
+His career as Art Director in advertising lured him to filmmaking, and after immigrating to the U.S. in 1980, he studied producing at the American Film Institute and at night worked the graveyard room service shift at a Beverly Hills hotel, where he served famous and infamous actors and rock stars.

-The Internet and an ambidextrous brain led him to information technology, where, at Disney, he rose to VP for the ABC-TV stations and later joined the Fox Station Group as Chief Information Officer.
+An ambidextrous brain led him to information technology where, at Disney, he rose to VP for the ABC-TV stations and later joined the Fox Station Group as Chief Information Officer.

-Inspired by his ascent of Kilimanjaro in 2003 and horrified by the devastation of elephants in Africa, he published ATONE FOR THE IVORY CLOUD, in 2016.
+Inspired by his ascent of Kilimanjaro in 2003 and horrified by the devastation of elephants, he published ATONE FOR THE IVORY CLOUD, in 2016.

-Concurrent with his corporate life, Wells continued working on his goals to produce creative content.
-He wrote, produced and edited an award-winning animated film, THE SHADOW OF DOUBT directed by his wife, Cynthia Wells, an animator and illustrator.
+Concurrent with his corporate life, Wells continued working on his creative output, writing, producing, and editing an animated film, THE SHADOW OF DOUBT, directed and animated by his wife, Cynthia Wells.
 The film showed in 27 film festivals and won five awards.

 In 2015 he edited, designed and published the children’s book, MOONGLOW written by Peggy Dickerson and illustrated by Cynthia Wells.
 He followed this in 2022 with the middle grade thriller, NEVER LESS, which draws attention to the fentanyl crisis and is intended to empower tween kids against street drugs.

 He lives on the North Fork of Long Island where he participates in triathlons and swims the open water of Peconic Bay with his wife and their dog, Luciano.